akka/akka/docs/src/main/paradox/java/http/http-model.md

 `akka.http.server[.parsing]` and `akka.http.host-connection-pool[.client.parsing]`, with defaults for all of these being defined in the `akka.http.parsing` configuration section.
 For example, if you want to change a parsing setting for all components, you can set the `akka.http.parsing.illegal-header-warnings = off` value.
-However this setting can be stil overriden by the more specific sections, like for example `akka.http.server.parsing.illegal-header-warnings = on`.
+However this setting can be still overridden by the more specific sections, like for example `akka.http.server.parsing.illegal-header-warnings = on`.
 In this case both `client` and `host-connection-pool` APIs will see the setting `off`, however the server will see `on`.
 In the case of `akka.http.host-connection-pool.client` settings, they default to settings set in `akka.http.client`, and can override them if needed.
 This is useful, since both `client` and `host-connection-pool` APIs,